-Why Do We Need to Know How to Interpret the Bible?
+Why Do You Need to Know How to Interpret the Bible for Yourself?

 We must know how to accurately interpret the Bible so we can apply it appropriately.
 If we do not have a right understanding of God’s truth we cannot correctly order our lives according to it.

-There are a few principles of Bible interpretation that can be applied as we study any book or passage.
+There are a few principles that can be applied as we study any book or passage of the Bible.

 Look for the Original Meaning